pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

 If currently running other test net nodes please state which nodes

-Description of the applicant entity\'s experience of server administration
+Description of the applicant entity's experience of server administration

-Combined length of entity\'s server administration experience
+Combined length of entity's server administration experience

 Technical specification of server